 - Biomarkers and novel imaging strategies which will help avoiding invasive procedures such as brain biopsies in the future

-- Risk profiles which will identify children at the highest risk requiring tailored therapies for prevention of brain damage
+- Risk profiles which will identify patients at the highest risk requiring tailored therapies for prevention of brain damage

-- Treatment protocols that lead to the best possible outcomes which will ensure equal standard-of-care no matter where a child lives
+- Treatment protocols that lead to the best possible outcomes which will ensure equal standard-of-care no matter where a patient lives

 - Rehabilitation strategies and tailored social support which will optimize the neurological recovery and decrease the huge burden on families